rusty1968/openprot-trait-collection/README.md

 # openprot-trait-collection
-A selection of embedded traits
+A discussion of the selection of embedded traits for OpenPRoT.